 After my first multi-month trek around Europe, I came back home feeling, ironically, lost.

 It felt wrong not to be in constant motion.
-There were no new cities to explore, no need to navigate impossible language barriers, and no strange dishes to try.
+There were no new cities to explore, no need to navigate impossible language barriers, and no unfamiliar new dishes to try.

-Here are a few ways I sought inspiration at home to keep that adventurous spirit alive, and avoid slipping back into mundane, day-to-day life.
+Here are a few ways I sought inspiration at home to keep my adventurous spirit alive and avoid slipping back into mundane, day-to-day life.

 Curiosity resides in your mind, not on the road.
-We often become a bit complacent in our hometown, which means we can easily gloss over a lot of its charms.
+We often become a bit complacent in our hometowns, which means we can easily gloss over a lot of its charms.

-Treat your own home with fresh, new eyes – just like you did in every destination you explored.
-Pick up a book or a travel guide and research your own city and its surrounding areas.
+Treat your own home with fresh, new eyes – just like you did in every new destination you explored.
+Pick up a book or a travel guide and research your own town or city and its surrounding areas.
 Check local events calendars.
 Make a list of must-dos and grab your camera.

 If you have a car, ditch it… at least for a bit.

-Remember that ingenious way you saved some serious dough by figuring out an elaborate plane-train-ferry-bus journey?
+Remember that ingenious way you saved some serious dough when you were traveling by figuring out an elaborate plane-train-ferry-bus journey?
 Try it at home.
 Take public transportation.
 Rent a bike.
 Walk.

-Put your travel experiences to paper (or screen).
+Put your travel experiences on paper (or screen).
 Write out the smallest sensory details you remember alongside your biggest revelations and disappointments.